Compare Account Based Marketing Software (23+ Vendors)

 ALSO READ: What Does ABM Mean for the B2B Sales Funnel?

 Predictive marketing software offers many different capabilities, but its overlap with ABM occurs during the account identification process.
 Predictive analytics tools (also referred to as “predictive marketing” or “sales intelligence”) can mine your existing customer data, use pattern recognition to build a set of ideal account profiles, and help you find new leads and accounts that match.
-Most platforms consist of two main components: data mining (analyzing your CRM and marketing databases), and data aggregation (pulling in new data from public directories, social media, and third-party sources).

 The goal here is to build a database of qualified accounts and define where sales and marketing should focus their efforts.
 Predictive marketing software automates some of this process by identifying firmographic patterns.
 Depending on the vendor, a predictive marketing platform may be able to isolate accounts based on criteria such as: